oldgrognard/ccsv-id/draft-rankin-ccsv.md

 1. A Unit Separator (US - ASCII entity %x1E) is used between each field in a record.
 1. A CCSV MUST begin with a header.
 The header consists of the names of the columns separated with (US) entities.
 1. The header is terminated with the (RS) entity if the document contains any records.
-1. Each record and the header must contain the same number of (US) entities i.e., each record and the header must have the same number of fields.
+1. The header and each record MUST contain the same number of (US) entities i.e., the header and each record MUST have the same number of fields.
 1. Each record in the body is delimited with a (RS) entity.
 Note that carriage returns and line feeds are not part of the delimiter and are valid characters in the body of a field.
 1. Each field within a record is delimited with the (US) entity.
 1. The (US) entity and the (RS) separator MUST NOT appear in the body of a field.